nomppy/nomppy.github.io/content/drafts/blogs.md

-maybe my world was out of focus, maybe it was enveloped in smoke, but the smoke caught color from the shore and, with every breathe, filled me with it, too. i didn't know where i was going or what i was doing, but it felt beautiful. now, my world is sharper, sharpened by one definition after another. block by block, i transformed the ground under my feet into an n x n grid, and now i'm making measured progress. the little shore with the colorful lights is gone, and so is the sky, yet somehow still the fog remains, a cloud of black and white.
+maybe my world was out of focus, maybe it was enveloped in smoke, but the smoke caught color from the shore and, with every breathe, filled me with it, too. i didn't know where i was going or what i was doing, but it felt beautiful. now, my world is sharper, sharpened by one definition after another. block by block, i transformed the ground under my feet into an n x n grid, and i'm making measured progress. the little shore with the colorful lights is gone, and so is the sky, yet somehow still the fog remains, a cloud of black and white.

-i don't want to make my present situation sound too miserable- i'm having fun, truly, with math and physics. despite what most people may think, there is a lot of beauty, exploration, and creativity in math and physics. it is not just analytical thinking and problem-solving. at a higher level, it creates the same response that art does, but it is a more stoic, enlightening, transcendental kind of beauty, mostly[^4].
+my situation isn't as miserable as it sounds- i'm having fun, truly, with math and physics. despite what most people may think, there is a lot of beauty, exploration, and creativity in math and physics. it is not just analytical thinking and problem-solving. at a higher level, it creates the same response that art does, but it is a more stoic, enlightening, transcendental kind of beauty, mostly[^4].